Mombi: Film and television

 In the 1986 anime adaptation Ozu no Mahōtsukai, Mombi takes on a middle aged, heavier appearance.
 She has purple hair in this series, in keeping with her Gillikin roots.

+Mombi is an antagonist in the episodes "The Tricks of Old Mombi" and "Princess Ozma" from the Russian miniseries "The Wizard of Oz" 1999.

+In the 1988 Polish cutout cartoon series W krainie czarnoksiężnika Oza, which adapts The Wonderful Wizard of Oz and The Marvelous Land of Oz, Mombi (voiced by Alina Bukowska) appeared under the name "Wicked Witch of the West" (the actual Witch is merged with Wicked Witch of the East into one character called "Wicked Witch of the East").
+She is depicted as a skinny ginger-haired hag in the brown cloak similar to the Witch from Snow White and the Seven Dwarfs.
+She also has a disguise of a nice chubby granny, in front of which she presents herself to Jinjur.

+Mombi is an antagonist in the episodes "The Tricks of Old Mombi" and "Princess Ozma" from the Russian miniseries "Adventures in the Emerald City" 1999.

 She is referenced briefly but does not appear in Once Upon a Time, as simply "The Wicked Witch of the North" who turned the Nick Chopper character called Stanum into the Tin Man instead of the Wicked Witch of the East.

 In the TV series Emerald City, Mombi is portrayed by Fiona Shaw, a witch posing as an apothecary, living in a town with no name, she kept Tip captive in her house, forcing her to switch genders through a black elixir.

 In The Oz Kids, Mombi restores her powers and kidnaps Glinda, the Tin Man, the Scarecrow, the Cowardly Lion, the Nome King, Dorothy, and her husband, Zeb, in a bid to take over Oz.
 She also pursues their children, who attempt to keep Mombi from accessing the Magic Belt.
 Dot, Dorothy's daughter, manages to trick Mombi into drinking from the forbidden fountain, which causes Mombi to lose her memory.
 Dot then tells Mombi that she's an kindly old woman who loves children, who lives in a castle in the sky.

+In the 2024 film Wicked, Shiz University students, including Glinda and Elphaba, are instructed to welcome a Professor Mombi to the faculty, but the character remains offscreen.